contact sales: (855) FLUENT-8or(855) 358-3688

 PPM Consultant

-• Power BI Desktop is designed to develop a data model and reports; For Microsoft Windows 10 users, there is a separate version of Power BI Desktop.
+• Power BI Desktop is designed to develop a data model and reports.
+For Microsoft Windows 10 users, there is a separate version of Power BI Desktop.

 Where Can I Download Data From?

-Datasets and their updates, reports, and dashboards, tiles and visualizations, which all of these blocks consist of, which of them are included in others, whether it is possible (and how) to create a report based on several data sets at the same time – all this and much more we lay out on the shelves.
+Datasets and their updates, reports, dashboards, tiles, and visualizations, which all of these blocks consist of, which of them are included in others, whether it is possible (and how) to create a report based on several data sets at the same time – all this and much more we lay out on the shelves.
 So, the data and how to prepare them.

 Sources and Datasets